This post was originally published in 2021

 -They have a few vegan flavors, but except for their Brown Bread flavor, they change their flavors ALL the time, so don’t get too attached if you end up loving one.

 I had the Brown Bread and Vanilla M&M Chocolate Chips.
 Just wow.
 That day was 86°F in LA and this ice cream was the perfect way to cool down.
-The Vanilla flavor was very smooth, but the winner for me were the M&M’s inside, which added a nice chocolaty crunch.
+The vanilla flavor was very smooth, but the winner for me were the M&M’s inside, which added a nice chocolaty crunch.
 I got this flavor because the guy working there said Tai often complains about many places not getting the vanilla flavor right.

 I asked the guy working there what his favorite ice cream places were besides Scoops, and he said Mateo’s and Fosselman’s.